 The Borel sets are the $\sigma$-algebra on $\mathbb{R}^{d}$ generated by open sets.
-We also use Chebyshev's Inequality. \begin{lemma}[Chebyshev's Inequality] If $X$ is an integrable random variable under a probability measure $\mathbf{P}$ with finite expectation $m$ and nonzero variance $\sigma$, then for any $t>0$
+We also use Chebyshev's Inequality. \begin{lemma}[Chebyshev's Inequality] If $X$ is a square-integrable random variable under a probability measure $\mathbf{P}$ with finite expectation $m$ and variance $\sigma$, then for any $t>0$

 \end{lemma}